 Midsize SUVs are sort of the navel of the automotive world: Just about every mass-market company has one.
 In fact, some have two, and one manufacturer has three.

-Only a couple are of the old truck-type body-on-frame design.
-The latter often have higher towing limits, and are sometimes aimed more at off-road driving.
+Only the Toyota 4Runner is of the old truck-type body-on-frame design.
+Body-on-frame SUVs tend to have higher towing limits, and are sometimes aimed more at off-road driving.

 All models in this class offer all-wheel drive or 4-wheel drive, the latter sometimes available in part- and full-time versions.
 With all-wheel drive, it’s always engaged and the vehicle decides whether power should go to all four wheels.
 With 4-wheel drive, the driver can choose between 2-wheel drive or 4-wheel drive.
 Some Toyota 4Runner models offer a part-time 4-wheel-drive system, which is intended for severe off-road work and cannot be left engaged on dry pavement for fear of driveline wear.
 That’s not a concern with full-time 4-wheel drive.

 The midsize crossover/SUV class gains one member and loses two for 2018.
 The all-new Volkswagen Atlas debuts as a plus-size 7-passenger midsize SUV with a choice of V6 or 4-cylinder power and a host of state-of-the-art available technology features.
 The Chevrolet Equinox and GMC Terrain are both redesigned for 2018 on a downsized platform, so they migrate from the midsize SUV class to our compact crossover SUV category.
 The Chevrolet Traverse is redesigned on a larger platform that pits it more directly against 3-row rivals such as the Honda Pilot and Toyota Highlander.
 Chevrolet is also reported to be readying a new midsize SUV for 2019 that will slot between the Equinox and Traverse.